Building Compassion Through Our Yoga Practice

 Once we had our not so wonderful human in our mind eye, Melissa had us send all the love and compassion we had in our hearts to them.

-She waited a bit longer than the other two knowing with wasn’t an easy bit.
-The she said “not so easy as the other two is it?!” and laughed.
+She waited here a bit longer than the other two knowing this wasn’t as easy.
+Then she said “not so easy as the other two is it?!” and laughed.
 We all laughed as well and with that, Melissa asked that we offer that hour of practice to that third person.
-She said “As you move and as you breathe through the practice send only good thoughts, love and compassion to that person that you don’t like so much.
+She said “As you move and as you breathe through the practice send only good thoughts, love and compassion to that person that you don’t like so much."

 And with that we started our hour of super intense Ashtanga yoga.